saif21605-cmyk3/os-project/README.md

 ### 2. Start Host Metrics Collector (Windows Only)

-Since Docker on Windows runs in a VM, it cannot directly access hardware sensors.
-Run this script in a **PowerShell** window on your host machine to collect GPU and CPU temperature data:
+Since Docker on Windows runs in a VM, it cannot directly access the host's CPU thermal sensors.
+Run this script in a **PowerShell** window on your host machine to collect **CPU Temperature**:

+(Note: GPU metrics are collected directly by the Docker container via NVIDIA passthrough).

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\export_host_metrics.ps1